-A Steering Group of between 6-8 people meet monthly to guide our work.
-People on the Steering Group volunteer their time and do so while managing personal and family experiences at the ‘pointy end’ including mental distress, AOD use and criminal justice experiences.
-This ‘living experience’ gives us a reality check between what’s being promoted and what’s being experienced on the ground.
+Between 2010 and 2021, a Steering Group of between 6-8 lived experience volunteers met monthly to guide MHM2’s work.
+Members of the Steering Group donated their time and expertise and did so while managing personal and family experiences at the ‘pointy end’.
+This ‘living experience’ gave and continues to give us a reality check between what is being promoted and what is being experienced on the ground.

 MHM2 aims to work in ways that are Gracious, Just, Informed, Resolute and Hopeful.